ffulm/firmware/README.md

 but also opens an access point for computers to connect over Wifi.
 Included is Internet connectivity and a web interface.

+Please talk to us on IRC if anything does not work!

 To build the firmware you need a Unix console to enter commands into.
 Install dependencies for the build environment (Debian/Ubuntu):